-At Campbells Creek and Guildford Primary school we believe in educating the whole child.
+At Campbells Creek Primary school we believe in educating the whole child.
 We want healthy and happy students and believe this includes having a healthy mind and an active body.
 We have many programs in place to support the wellbeing of our students.
 Our Student Engagement Policy (revised in 2016) outlines our approach to behaviour management as well as the support structures we have in place for the mental, social and emotional health and wellbeing of our students.
 Some of our wellbeing related programs included in this policy include:

 - A part time Social Worker on staff

 - Trauma Informed Practice approach (see more information about this below)